Have you ever thought of Cleaning with Bicarb Soda? It truly is magical stuff!

 Deodorise your fridge and pantry

 Just sit an open box of bicarb or some in an open jar in the fridge or pantry for up to 6 months to absorb food odours, discard it down the sink to give the drain a quick clean and freshen up.

 Deodorise your garbage and recycling bin

-Deodorise your garbage bin – wipe the inside of your bin down regularly with a wet paper towel or old rag dipped in bicarb, then rinse the bin out.
-Once it’s dry you can sprinkle a little bicarb in the bottom of it to soak up any more funky odours.
+Wipe the inside of your bin with a damp cloth sprinkled with bicarb, then rinse.
+Once dry you can sprinkle a little bicarb in the bottom to keep it smelling fresh.